-TUT came in at number 319 in the QS University Ranking in 2016.
-The University was ranked highest in the categories of Student-Faculty Ratio (60th) and International Faculty Ratio (281st).
-On the list for the world's top young universities, TUT ranked no. 30.
+TUT came in at number 366 in the latest QS University Ranking.
+The University was ranked highest in the categories of Student-Faculty Ratio.
+On the list for the world's top young universities, TUT ranked no. 41.

-In the category Electrical Engineering TUT is ranked between 151-200, the same rank since 2014.
-In Physics & Astronomy, TUT is ranked between 251-300, and in the category Computer Science & Information Systems between 301-350.
+In the category Electrical and Electronic Engineering TUT is ranked between 201-250.
+In Physics & Astronomy, TUT is ranked between 301-350, and in the category Computer Science & Information Systems between 351-400.